 Consolidated franchise expenses increased by \$8.2 million in 2008 as compared to 2007, which was due to the increase in franchise expenses for IHOP restaurants of \$4.2 million and the inclusion of twelve months of Applebee's franchise expenses in 2008 as opposed to one month in 2007.
 IHOP franchise expenses such as advertising and the cost of proprietary products are related to IHOP franchise restaurant retail sales.
-The increase in IHOP franchise expenses was primarily a result of the 5.9% increase in IHOP franchise restaurant retail sales, in addition to an increase in the amount of financial relief granted to IHOP franchisees.
+The increase in IHOP franchise expenses was primarily a result of the 5.9% increase in IHOP franchise restaurant retail sales.
 These increases were partially offset by lower bad debt expense.
 Applebee's franchise expenses are relatively smaller than IHOP's due to advertising expenses.
-Franchise fees designated for IHOP's national advertising fund and local marketing and advertising cooperatives are recognized as revenue and expense of franchise operation; however, Applebee's national advertising fund and local advertising cooperatives constitute agency transactions and therefore are not recognized as franchise revenue and expense.
+Franchise fees designated for IHOP's national advertising fund and local marketing and advertising cooperatives are recognized as revenue and expense of franchise operation; however, Applebee's national advertising cooperatives constitute agency transactions and therefore are not recognized as franchise revenue and expense.